 For under half that though there's always the impressive little Intel Core i3-6100.
 It's a dual-core chip, but with four threads and the Skylake Core architecture will get better gaming performance than a similarly-priced AMD processor.

-- Our favorite Skylake processor, the Intel Core i5-6600K handles all modern games, has good overclocking potential, and it supports the Z170 platform, which brings more PCIe lanes for all your SSD and memory needs.
-Find one at Newegg for $240.
+- Our favorite Skylake processor, the Intel Core i5-6600K handles all modern games, has good overclocking potential, and it supports the Z170 platform, which brings lots of PCIe lanes for all your SSD and memory needs.
+Find one at Amazon for $220.
 Like elsewhere in here, you'll get a better deal if you can travel to a Micro Center, where you'll find one for $200.

 In our guide to the best gaming processors we've picked out our favourite overall gaming CPU, the best high-end option and the best budget processor for gaming.
 Here are the best prices we've found around the web for each of them today.

 “Although this i5 has an almost identical spec to our previous favourite CPU, the Core i5-4690K, overall performance for this processor trumps its predecessor by up to 10% in rendering, archiving and other workstation simulated tasks.”